Why do we say 'white rabbits' on the 1st of the month?

 'White rabbits' is said on 1st day of a new month, we find out why

 'Why do we say white rabbits on the first day of the month?'
-If you've wondered why we say this, know that you're not alone.
+If you've ever wondered where the saying comes from, know that you're not alone.

-But there also superstitions - like Friday 13th being unlucky (opens in new tab) - and according to tradition, saying 'white rabbits' is meant to give good luck when said on the first day of the month - the catch?
-It has to be said first thing before anything else, so make sure you pop a note on your morning alarm come December 1st, January 1st, February 1st, and March 1st for a start.
+But there are also superstitions - like Friday 13th being unlucky - and according to tradition, saying 'white rabbits' is meant to give good luck when said on the first day of the month.
+But there's a catch - it has to be said first thing before anything else, so make sure you pop a note on your morning alarm come December 1st, January 1st, February 1st, and March 1st for a start.

 Why do we say white rabbits on the 1st of the month?